WHO AM I?

-As the subtitle of my blog suggests, news release journalism has never appealed to me.
+As the subtitle of my blog suggests, news release journalism does not appeal to me.

 I’ve always been drawn to the ideals of journalism.
 In my view, that’s far more important than news releases or drive-by reporting.

-Some of the best files I’ve worked on have been the result of digging for original material — often on my own time.
+Some of the most rewarding files I’ve worked on have been the result of digging for original material — often on my own time.

-Why don’t newsrooms always give credit for stories that are done by others?
+Why don’t newsrooms always give credit for stories done by others?
 Because it would be an acknowledgment that someone else got the story first.
 They don’t want that.

 In the end, shareholders and senior media managers with their eyes on performance bonuses are treated far better than a public that longs for meaningful information.

-The credibility of journalists is further eroded when reporters accept military junkets or raise money for police.
-When journalists aren’t independent, their credibility goes out the window.
+The credibility of journalists is further damaged when reporters accept military junkets … or raise money for organizations.
+When journalists aren’t independent, credibility goes out the window.

-While some people believe that journalism committed suicide a long time ago, I”m one who feels there are many good reporters out there who are not only doing their best but making a difference.
-They oppose plagiarism, they don’t accept junkets … and they stand up to management who attempt to censor or influence news content.
+While some believe that journalism committed suicide a long time ago, I’m one who feels there are many good reporters out there who are not only doing their best but making a difference.
+They oppose plagiarism, don’t accept gifts … and they stand up to management that attempts to censor or influence news content.
 Good for them.

 MANUFACTURED NEWS AND ADVERTISING